outdoorsy/interview-challenge-android/README.md

 - It should be easy to find the starting point of the application and understand how the app works.
 Please do not use overly complex architecture.
 - Please start your project from scratch rather than copying from a previously created project.
 - Please include a brief description of how your project works and why you chose the architecture that you did.
+- Please include a screenshot of your project.
+It should look almost identical to the design image.
+Please do not submit a project that doesn't match the design.

 ## What we’re looking for
 - Functionality of project matches description above